nginxinc/nginx-basics-workshops/Plus/labs/lab3/readme.md

     ```

     <details>
-        <summary><b>Optional Exercise 1 </b></summary>
+        <summary><b>Optional Exercise 1 Using `s_client` SSL client feature </b></summary>

     <br/>

-    Optional Exercise - Try with OpenSSL, using its built-in `s_client` SSL client feature.
+    Optional Exercise 1 - Try with OpenSSL, using its built-in `s_client` SSL client feature.
 After all, it is Security, two sources of info are better than one, right ?

     ```bash
     openssl s_client cars.example.com:443